Beliavsky/AutoregressiveStochasticVolatility/README.md

 # AutoregressiveStochasticVolatility
-Simulate from and fit a discrete-time autoregressive log stochastic volatility model
+Simulate from and fit a discrete-time autoregressive log stochastic volatility model.
+Run with `python xarsv.py`.

 ```
 Sample output: